kkmehta03/AutRcCar/README.md

 7. After labelling is done, the npz file is saved in the system.
 8. Load the file name of npz file and hit Shift+Enter for the next set of code to actually train the model.
 9. Model saved in mlp_xml folder as "mlp.xml".
+# Steps to deploy the model on the pi:
+1. Transfer the saved xml model to the pi.
+2. cd into your directory where this repo is cloned.
+3. Run Python3 Autodriver.py to run the car autonomously.